ginodalsasso/next-bigmeal/README.md

 ## Overview

-Next BigMeal is a web application designed for food enthusiasts to create, manage, and share their recipes.
-It includes features for user authentication without external libraries, session management, and the ability to organize recipes into shopping lists.
+Next BigMeal is a web application designed for food enthusiasts to create, manage, and share their recipes but also for making ShoppingLists using your recipes.
+It includes features for user authentication using nextAuth, and the ability to organize recipes into shopping lists.
 Future enhancements will expand its functionality.

 ## Features

 - **Recipe Management**: Create, edit, and delete recipes with ease.
-- **User Authentication**: Secure login and session management without external libraries.
+- **User Authentication**: Secure login and session management using nextAuth.
 - **Shopping List Integration**: Add recipes or individual ingredients to a shopping list.
+- **Search Bar**: Quickly find recipes or ingredients via full-text search.
+- **Pagination**: Display large sets of data (e.g., recipes) in manageable chunks with pagination.
 - **Responsive Design**: Optimized for use on desktop and mobile devices.
+- **Server-Side Rendering (SSR)**: Most `GET` methods use SSR for improved SEO and faster initial load.
+- **Progressive Web App (PWA)**: Install the app on your device for an app-like experience, offline support, and faster loading.
 - **Extensibility**: Built with future features in mind, allowing for seamless updates.

 ## Technologies Used